SidGrip/trollcoin_container/README.md

 <br>
 or
 <br>
-You can run this script - Everyting is run as user enter sudo passordw when prompted
+You can run this script - Everyting is run as user enter sudo password when prompted
 ###### If your running a diffrent vertion of Ubuntu change line 21 in the script to reflect your docker install package
 Copy & paste into terminal window
 ```